Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 28 Maret 2025 02.20.41 UTC
+- WIB: Jumat, 28 Maret 2025 03.27.07 UTC
-- WITA: Jumat, 28 Maret 2025 03.20.41 UTC
+- WITA: Jumat, 28 Maret 2025 04.27.07 UTC
-- WIT: Jumat, 28 Maret 2025 04.20.41 UTC
+- WIT: Jumat, 28 Maret 2025 05.27.07 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: motivational
+Kategori: success